 If you’ve got one-off gigs, then your income and your livelihood is much more fragile than if you have recurring income.

-I know lots of people say that recurring income is almost a ‘must have’ for full time freelance journalists, but I’m not on any retainers or have any income that recurs each month.
+I know lots of people say that recurring income is almost a ‘must have’ for full time freelance journalists, but most of my freelance life, I never had retainers or recurring monthly income.

-Instead, I have multiple, strong relationships with editors that brings me in commissions each month without having to pitch.
+Instead, I worked on developing multiple, strong relationships with editors that brought me in commissions each month without having to pitch.

-If you have one-off gigs and no solid relationships with editors, I think you’re fighting an uphill battle.
+If you’re a freelance writer, who only has one-off gigs and no solid relationships with editors, I think you’re fighting an uphill battle.

 Change the way you look at pitching.